Vikms95/codespot/README.md

   https://stackoverflow.com/questions/61374786/how-to-use-serve-static-file-with-express-and-react

-- Create ability crud functionality and ui for comments
+- Setup timestamp property for posts
 - Change privacy button to a normal switch button(just like the one on Weather App)
-- Setup timestamp property por posts
+- Create ability crud functionality and ui for comments
 - Fix bug where cancel button is shown above the cancel modal
 - Implement sanitization of inputs
 - Post = PostPreview and then create a Post component which will be a full page view of all the content in the post